 Por Que No?: This is a great dinner spot.
 They have a wide variety of delicious dinner options which you can enjoy with an ocean view.

 Del Mar Taco Shop: Two words….Taco Tuesdays!
 Yeap, on Tuesdays they have one taco for 1,000 colones ($2).
 It’s not just the tacos here though which are excellent.
 Everything is super tasty.

-Fuego Brew Co: We went to Fuego planning to only get a beer.
-We ended up each having two drinks and a huge and delicious lunch.
-They brew their own craft beer here with a Costa Rican twist.
-We really liked the hefeweizen brewed with Costa Rican fruits.
-The food was excellent upscale bar food.
+Fuego Brew Co: They brew their own craft beer here with a Costa Rican twist.
+The food is also decent.
 However, the real cool thing about this place is the architecture.
-Someone spent a lot of money making this place absolutely beautiful.

 – Please be careful when swimming at the beaches around Dominical.
 There is a powerful rip current in this area.

 – If possible, pack fast drying items.
 It is ridiculously humid here and nothing ever seems to dry.

 – Please be careful during the rainy season.
 This area is known for flash floods in the rivers during heavy storms.
 A young man on his honeymoon died in 2018 due to being sucked out during a flash flood after his car went off the road.
 Please be careful.

 -Dominical is a great place to spend a night on your way down to the Osa Peninsula (Puerto Jimenez and Drake Bay area)